MITRE ATLAS

 • Cross-maps to OWASP ASI Top 10 across all 10 categories

-• Exclusively adversary-centric — catalogs attack techniques but provides no defensive control specifications
+• Exclusively adversary-centric — catalogs attack techniques but provides no defensive control specifications.

-• Does not address non-adversarial AI failures, safety issues, or governance
+• Does not address non-adversarial AI failures, safety issues, or governance.

-• No incident response playbooks, IoCs, or forensic guidance
+• No incident response playbooks, IoCs, or forensic guidance.

-• Arsenal CALDERA plugin shows no major 2026 updates; still relies on Microsoft Counterfit library
+• Arsenal CALDERA plugin shows no major 2026 updates; still relies on Microsoft Counterfit library.

 Coverage Against OWASP ASI Top 10